mpostol/OPC-UA-OOI/SemanticData/UAModelDesignExport/README.md

 The library `UAOOI.SemanticData.UAModelDesignExport.dll` (`UAModelDesignExport`) is used by the `asp.exe` (`asp`) tool to export `UAModelDesign` files using the `UAOOI.SemanticData.UANodeSetValidation.dll` (`UANodeSetValidation`).
 The `UANodeSetValidation` implements functionality of the `Address Space Management` described in the section [Semantic-Data Processing Architecture][SDPA].

-The following code snippet contains the most relevant lines of code from `asp.exe` that could help you to get started development of a custom application based on this library.
+The following code snippet contains the most relevant lines of code copied from `asp.exe` that could help you to get started development of a custom application based on this library.

 ``` C#